 Certain commands might only change some of the configuration registers, for example, the destination address or the number of transfers, but keep all other registers the same for the next command.
-To do this, the command descriptors in the memory have a header part that specifies which registers to update in the channel register bank.
+To do this, the command descriptors in the memory have a header part that specifies what registers to update in the channel register bank.
 This reduces the number of bus transfers executed during command fetching.

 The command link chain finishes when a command in the chain does not have the LINKADDREN bit set.
-This can be achieved by either not setting this bit in the new value of the LINKADDR register or by setting the REGCLEAR bit which clears all the configuration registers accessible by command linking after the DMA command is completed.
+This can be achieved by not setting this LINKADDR register bit in the descriptor of the last command in the chain.